Immigration to Sweden: Current population of immigrants and their descendants

-Changing gender demographics
+Gender demographics

+As of 2019, there are 973,027 female immigrants compared to 982,542 male immigrants in Sweden.
+There is a striking gender imbalance by national origin in Sweden, with some groups contributing more females than males and vice versa.
+Immigrants from Thailand produced the sharpest sex imbalance, with 78% of immigrants from Thailand being women.
+65-56% of immigrants from Afghanistan and Syria were men.

-Record keeping for gender demographics began in 1749 in Sweden; at first, the country tended to have more women than men, but in 2015, Sweden became a nation with more men than women.
-Between March 2015 and May 2016, the disparity between men and women changed from 277 to a startling 12,000.
+Record keeping for gender demographics began in 1749 in Sweden; at first, the country tended to have slightly more women than men, but in 2015, Sweden became a nation with slightly more men than women.
+Between March 2015 and May 2016, there were 12,000 more men than women in Sweden.
 A similar trend began in Norway in 2011.
 For Sweden, this has mostly been attributed to two factors: firstly, the increasing male life expectancy, as there is already a natural birth rate of around 105 males for every 100 females.
-The second factor is the role that immigrants have been playing in Sweden's demographics; in 2015, immigration accounted for 77% of Sweden's 103,662 population surplus.
-In particular, unaccompanied male teen immigrants are having a tremendous impact; in 2015, Sweden had a record-breaking number of unaccompanied immigrants – 35,000.
-With one birth in Sweden every four minutes, one death every six, and one net migrant over 13, the male population surplus is predicted to reach even higher numbers in the years to come.
+The second factor is the role that immigrants have been playing in Sweden's demographics.
+In 2015, Sweden had a record-breaking number of unaccompanied young immigrants, 35,000.
+The largest gender imbalance is in the 15-19 age group where there are 108 boys per 100 girls.

+However, in the 20-35 age group, there are more female than male migrants, due to a significant number of overseas women who migrate to Sweden to marry Swedish men.